 Shooting a successful video interview can be tricky.
 If you don’t ask the right questions in the right way, an interview can quickly become stale, boring or inauthentic.
-I’ve compiled a few interviewing tips for you, so you can make sure that the interview you are filming is as engaging and professional as possible.
+I’ve compiled a few interviewing tips for you so you can ensure the interview you are filming is as engaging and professional as possible.

 Open Vs. Closed Questions

 When interviewing someone, getting the best answer is your top priority.
 While asking the right question is crucial, HOW you ask the question is just as important.
 Asking open-ended questions is the best way to get the response you are looking for.
-For instance, asking ‘Do you enjoy your work?” will illicit a yes or no answer.
-But if you ask, “What are you working on at the moment?” will give you a far better response.
+For instance, asking “Do you enjoy your work?” will elicit a yes-or-no answer.
+But if you ask, “What are you working on at the moment?”, you will get a far better response.
 It allows the subject to really get into the meat of the subject, and will give you much better content for your video.

 Ask Them to Repeat the Question

 When answering the question, have your subject include the question in their answer.
-If you ask, “What is the best part of your job?” their answer might start with “The best part of y job is…”.
-This simple technique will help out a lot when editing the video, especially if you don’t plan on having narration.
+If you ask, “What is the best part of your job?” their answer might start with “The best part of my job is…”.
+This simple technique will help a lot when editing the video, especially if you don’t plan to include narration.
 It will give their answer context so the audience knows exactly what they are talking about.

 Prepare your questions

 Have your questions prepared before the interview.
 This may seem obvious, but it is a common mistake for interviewers to be overconfident or lazy before the interview and try to ‘wing it’.
-Think about what information you need from your subject and what type of questions will get the responses you want.
-But don’t think there isn’t room to improvise.
+Think about what information you need from your subject and which types of questions will elicit the responses you want.
+But don’t think there is room to improvise.
 If your subject starts to talk about something interesting, go with it and ask appropriate, natural questions.
 If you rigidly stick to your prepared questions, the conversation and rapport with your interviewee can suffer.

 Don’t give out your questions

 To get the best, most natural answers possible, it’s usually best not to give your questions out before the interview.
-You can give a general idea on what kinds of questions you’ll ask, but if the subject tries to prepare their answers, you run the risk of the interview being robotic and stale.
+You can give a general idea of the kinds of questions you’ll ask, but if the subject tries to prepare their answers, you risk the interview being robotic and stale.

 Stop Talking